How is Hodgkin disease treated?

 - A radiation oncologist: a doctor who treats cancer with radiation.

 Many other experts might be part of your treatment team as well, including physician assistants (PAs), nurse practitioners (NPs), nurses, nutrition specialists, social workers, and others.
 See Health Professionals Associated With Cancer Care for more on this.

 It is important to discuss all of your treatment options, including their goals and possible side effects, with your doctors to help make the choice that best fits your needs.
 In choosing a treatment plan, think about your health and the type and stage of the Hodgkin disease.
 It’s also very important to ask questions if you’re not sure about something.
-You can find some good questions to ask in the section “What are some questions I can ask my doctor about Hodgkin disease?”
+You can find some good questions to ask in “What are some questions I can ask my doctor about Hodgkin disease?”

 If time allows, it is often a good idea to seek a second opinion.
 A second opinion can give you more information and help you feel more certain about the treatment plan you choose.
 Your doctor should be willing to help you find a cancer doctor who can give you a second opinion.